-In the above example both properties would generally be used as security as this would be the most cost effective way in which to arrange a bridging finance.
+In the above example both properties would typically be used as security as this would be the most cost effective way in which to arrange a bridging loan.
 If preferred, provided maximum LTV levels are not exceeded, only one property could be used as security however the monthly interest rate available, could be higher.

 The better interest rates currently start on loans below 50% LTV and increase at stages thereafter up to 70% on regulated bridging finance and 75% on unregulated bridging finance albeit exceptions are always available in certain circumstances and especially for property in particular hot spots.

 The LTV used to choose the interest rate or to define the maximum net borrowing is calculated from the gross loan.
 The gross loan is the term used for the total of the net or actual loan required plus any arrangement fees added to the loan plus the total interest applicable should the loan run for the full term.
 We would normally advise arranging a bridging loan for the longest term possible which is usually 12 months (although exceptions can apply) but due to the manner of the calculation, it may sometimes be more beneficial for the borrower, to choose a lower term as this could achieve a higher net borrowing amount and on the best bridge loan rates possible.